 If the appeal is approved, the student will be placed on Financial Aid Probation.
-During the student’s matriculation, the student will not be allowed to successfully appeal more than two (2) times.
+During the student’s matriculation, the student will not be allowed to successfully appeal more than three (3) times.
 Once a decision has been rendered, no further information will be considered.

 As part of the appeal approval process, the student will required to develop an Academic Success Plan (ASP) that is completed between the student and his/her academic advisor.
 If the appeal is granted, the signed ASP must be submitted to the Financial Aid Office prior to any aid being disbursed.

 Only students whose appeals have been granted will be placed on Financial Aid Probation.
 Financial Aid Probation is for the next enrolled payment period only unless it is determined by the academic plan that the student may need a longer probation period.
 At the end of the next payment period, all enrolled students on probation will have their academic record reviewed to determine if they have met the requirements for SAP and/ or the requirements of their academic plan.

 Students must meet the guidelines established for SAP as stated above in order to regain eligibility to receive Federal Financial Aid.

 Cumulative grade point average can only be increased by completing courses at Virginia Union University.
 Sitting out for a semester is not sufficient to re-establish aid eligibility.
 Eligibility is only re-established when the student becomes compliant with the quantitative and qualitative measures required for Federal SAP guidelines.